1978 Oklahoma gubernatorial election

 The 1978 Oklahoma gubernatorial election was held on November 7, 1978, to elect the next governor of Oklahoma.
 Incumbent Democratic governor David Boren chose not to run for re-election to a second term in office.
 Instead, Boren decided to run for the United States Senate.
 Former governor, and sitting lieutenant governor George Nigh was elected, defeating Republican nominee Ron Shotts.

-Democratic primary
+Primary election

-The primary elections took place on August 22, 1978.
+Primary elections were held on August 22, 1978 with runoffs occurring on September 19, 1978.

+Democratic party

+Lieutenant Governor of Oklahoma George Nigh, who briefly served as governor in January of 1963, received just under an outright majority of votes in the primary, necessitating a runoff against Attorney General of Oklahoma Larry Derryberry.